fhoedemakers/pico-infonesPlus/README.md

 The emulator works with the Pico W, but without the onboard blinking led.
 In order for the led to work on the Pico W, the cyw43 driver needs to be initialised.
 This causes the emulator to stop with an out of memory panic.

 ## USB game Controllers latency
-Using an USB gamecontroller introduces some latency.
+Using a USB gamecontroller introduces some latency.
 The legacy controllers ((S)NES, WII-classic) have less latency.

 ## Troubleshooting no image on TV or monitor